dun1-cmmd/ip-week2/README.md

 git clone https://github.com/dun1-cmmd/ip-week2 cd index code .
 [//]: # (this is if Visual Studio Code is your preferred text editor) ##LISENCE

+ The web application will give a wrong date if the value entered is greter that 31 or 30 depending on the months and if the month entred is greater than 12.

 MIT License

 Copyright (c) 2020 Duncan ondieki